uchicago-CAPP30121-aut-2022/capp-camp/docs/pre-installation/index.md

 ## Instructions

-Please follow the instructions linked below for your operating system to install (1) VS Code, (2) an SSH (Secure Shell) client, and (3) the "Remote-SSH" VS Code extension:
+Please follow the instructions linked below for your operating system to install (1) VS Code, (2) an SSH (Secure Shell) client, and (3) the "Remote-SSH" and Python VS Code extensions:

 - [Windows](./1-windows.md)
 - [MacOS](./2-mac.md)